vanmars/vanmars/README.md

 I taught middle and high school English for five years before deciding to learn to program so that I could design my own EdTech tools.
 Coding unearthed passions for puzzles and problem-solving and the creative process.

 ## What I'm Working On
-- :books: I’m currently in a 5-month developer bootcamp through [Epicodus](https://www.epicodus.com/).
+:herb: I’m currently in a 5-month developer bootcamp through [Epicodus](https://www.epicodus.com/).

-- I’ll be adding React and Ruby/Ruby on Rails to my repertoire along with over 800 hours of pair programming!
+:herb: I’ll be adding React and Ruby/Ruby on Rails to my repertoire along with over 800 hours of pair programming!

-- I’m looking to collaborate on projects that challenge me and serve others.
+:herb: I’m looking to collaborate on projects that challenge me and serve others.
 I am particularly interested in projects related to learning and education.

 - :speech_balloon: Ask me about education technology and learning theory.
 - :mailbox: How to reach me: vanmariestewart@gmail.com